line/line-bot-sdk-go/CONTRIBUTING.md

 ## Development

-### Install dependencies

-Run `go mod tidy` to install all dependencies for development.

 ### Understand the project structure

 The project structure is as follows:

-- `/linebot`: The main library code, organized into sub-packages by API functionality.
+- `linebot`: The main library code, organized into sub-packages by API functionality.
-- `/examples`: Example projects that demonstrate how to use the library.
+- `examples`: Example projects that demonstrate how to use the library.
-- `/generator`: OpenAPI-based code generation tools and templates.
+- `generator`: OpenAPI-based code generation tools and templates.
-- `/script`: Utility scripts for development.
+- `script`: Utility scripts for development.

 ### Edit OpenAPI templates

 Almost all code is generated with OpenAPI Generator based on [line-openapi](https://github.com/line/line-openapi)'s YAML files.
-Thus, you cannot edit most code under the `/linebot` directory directly.
+Thus, you cannot edit most code under the `linebot` directory directly.

 You need to edit the custom generator templates under the `generator/src/main/resources` directory instead.